TacBuild/tac-sdk/README.md

 const sender = new TonConnectSender(tonConnect);
 // const sender = new RawSender("24 word mnemonic");

-return await tacSdk.sendShardJettonTransferTransaction(jettons, evmProxyMsg, sender);
+return await tacSdk.sendCrossChainJettonTransaction(jettons, evmProxyMsg, sender);
 ```
-For a detailed example, see `test/sendSwap.ts`, which demonstrates swapping tokens on Uniswap and tracking the transaction status.
+For a detailed example, see `test/sendSwap.ts` or `test/sendRemoveLiquidity.ts`, which demonstrates swapping tokens and removing liquidity on Uniswap and tracking the transaction status.

 ## License